Jason Rohrer: Other projects

+Legal issues

 In August 2005, Rohrer and his wife were arraigned for violating a local ordinance prohibiting grass taller than 10 inches.
-Representing himself, he successfully argued that natural landscaping on private property was protected speech under the First Amendment.
-He and his family were acquitted of all charges on June 12, 2006.
+Representing himself, he successfully argued that natural landscaping had environmental benefits, and that the mowing ordinance was being enforced on them "in a manner that violates the free speech, equal protection, and due process clauses of the United States and New York constitutions."
+The court found that the statute was overly broad, and he was acquitted of all charges on June 12, 2006.